Jayso: Early life

-Early Career/ Music career
+Early music career

 Jayso's musical journey began during his formative years.
 During his tenure at PRESEC, he sharpened his talents as both a rapper and a producer.
 Before the formation of the "Haatsville Project" tape, Jayso collaborated with T-Kube.
 This partnership was short-lived as T-Kube relocated from Ghana to the UK in 2002.
-The "Haatsville Project" tape was recognized and appreciated particularly among the young hip-hop aficionados.
+The "Haatsville Project" tape was recognized and appreciated particularly among young hip-hop aficionados.

-Building on his experience from Haatsville, Jayso established the first hip-hop ensemble, Skillions.
+Building on his experience from Haatsville, Jayso established his first hip-hop ensemble, Skillions.
 The group's initial members included Ball J and Jinx Therapy (later known as Frank P).
-They were soon joined by prominent artists like EL, Midnight, and J-Town.
+They were soon joined by other artists like EL, Midnight, and J-Town.

-With Jayso's guidance, mirroring the prowess of America's RZA, Skillions made their debut with the trailblazing 'Skillions Demotapes' in 2002.
-Remarkably, Jayso completed the entire recording in his makeshift bedroom studio.
-The mixtape, blending English with Ghanaian pidgin, found a special place among the youth, firmly placing Skillions in the annals of Ghanaian rap history.
+With Jayso's guidance, Skillions made their debut with the mixtape 'Skillions Demotapes' in 2002.
+Jayso completed the entire recording in his makeshift bedroom studio.
+The mixtape, blending English with Ghanaian pidgin, was popular among the youth, firmly placing Skillions in the annals of Ghanaian rap history.
 Following the group's disbandment, Jayso led a new generation of Skillions, launching popular tracks under Skillion Records.

-From 1999 onward, Jayso's influential career saw him collaborate with an extensive roster of artists, both in Ghana and internationally.
-On the global stage, he worked with hip-hop icon Wyclef Jean and the UK's Sway.
-Within Ghana's borders, his expansive production portfolio includes collaborations with luminaries like Sarkodie, M.anifest, R2Bees, Efya, and more.
+From 1999 onward, Jayso's career saw him collaborate with many artists, both in Ghana and internationally.
+On the global stage, he worked with hip-hop artist Wyclef Jean and the UK's Sway.
+Within Ghana's borders, his production portfolio includes collaborations with artists like Sarkodie, M.anifest, R2Bees, Efya, and more.